 Yes, I wrote that myself— under the gun of course (grant applications, curators who want artist statements).
 But that’s not how I think about my work!
 Actually I barely think at all, during the long process of making a video.
 Instead, I do and I redo.
 How would I describe my practice?
 My practice is two-fold.
 1) THE PRODUCTION OF GARBAGE.
 2) HACKING THROUGH THE GARBAGE TO MAKE AN INTERESTING PATH.
 Garbage can be: pages and pages of writing, terabytes of footage, 1000’s of cellphone pics of mini-sculptures and hundreds of weeds & dead neon downloaded from the internet.
 What’s hacking the path?
-It’s making folders on the computer, parking footage in there, then chop chop chop chop go down wrong rabbit hole for 3 weeks chop chop OH! chop chop chop chop OH! (etc, for several months in a row).
-The OH! is the part where I get really high off a really good cut or a good rhythm section.
+It’s making folders on the computer, parking footage in there, opening a timeline, then chop chop chop chop go down wrong rabbit hole for 3 weeks chop chop OH! chop chop chop chop OH! (etc, for several months in a row).
+The OH! is the part where I get really high off a really good cut or rhythm.

 What’s in it for you?
 Well hopefully I hacked an interesting path and you can get a few highs too when you watch & listen to the video.
 That’s my goal. ( I hope you weren’t expecting me to say that my work improves the lives of women & children in my home country.
 I’m not that delusional).

 Though my work still is art (because it sure isn’t good business!), in the last few years I’m turning away from the gallery and towards the web and cinematic projection.
 The gallery was well suited for my earlier work, which often took the form of video installation pieces.
 But if I’m not making an installation, then why be in the gallery?
-How many times have you been in a gallery where the video looks great but you can’t understand a damn thing?
+How many times have you been in a gallery where the video looks great but you can’t hear a damn thing?
 Too many times, if you ask me!
 So much of my work is dialogue heavy, and I want you to understand the words!

 More… (thoughts & stuff about making videos)